 - Move the switch to the discharge position and note that the capacitor lights the bulb, and the bulb gets dimmer as time goes on.

 - Repeat if desired.

-Concept: Capacitors are objects that can store charge which can later be used as a power source.
-Because they only store a finite amount of charge, they only work for so long before they run out of charge.
+Concept: Capacitors are electrical components that store charge for use as a power source.
+Because they only store a finite amount of charge, they can only supply voltage for a limited time.
 This concept is illustrated in this demo by using a charged capacitor to power a light bulb, but the bulb will eventually die because its power supply is limited.